mfem/web/src/tutorial/solvers.md

 <h3 class="panel-title"><i class="fa fa-warning"></i>&nbsp; Warning</h3>
 </div>
 <div class="panel-body">
-Using higher-order elements can become computationally expensive very quickly.
-See the section on
+Using higher-order elements can quickly become computationally expensive.
+See the section below on
-<a href="#low-order-refined-methods">low-order-refined methods</a>
+<a href="#low-order-refined-methods">Low-order-refined methods</a>
 for a more efficient approach.
 </div>
 </div>

 - Additionally, _static condensation_ can be used to eliminate interior high-order degrees of freedom and obtain a smaller system.
-For `-order 1` this has no effect.
+For `-order 1`, this has no effect.
 For higher-order problems, static condensation can improve efficiency.